 He spent the majority of his time during most lessons scooting on the ice, running away from me, refusing to put on his gear, or my personal favorite, making his body go completely limp in my arms.
 So, moms in the freezing rink with sweat on your brow from trying to chase and cheerlead, I see you.
 Dads trying to walk the fine line between empathizing with the challenges your child is having but seeing the value in setting high expectations, I see you too.

-My child’s differences are not the same as your child’s differences, and my experience is different than yours.
+My child’s differences are not the same as your child’s differences, and my experience is different from yours.
 Just as our children are all individual beings, so are we.
 But we also have shared experiences.
 We can relate to feeling like the squeaky wheel, the frazzled parent, the recipient of sideways looks in the grocery store.
 We see these similarities and differences and we can support one another with empathy and respect.

 For many of us, this journey began with internet searches in the dark at 2AM.

-For some of you, it might feel like those late night searches were a lifetime ago, and others may be up surfing and researching right now.
-If you are reading this with bleary eyes and you are looking for help navigating the system for your child and your family, see if one of our How-To Guides will work for you: “What to do if I think my child might be different” or maybe you’ve heard you might want to learn more about Early Intervention.
+For some of you, it might feel like those late-night searches were a lifetime ago, and others may be up surfing and researching right now.
+If you are reading this with bleary eyes and you are looking for help navigating the system for your child and your family, see if one of our Guides will work for you: “What to do if I think my child might be different” or maybe you’ve heard you might want to learn more about Early Intervention.
 Getting the right information helps to access services and connect with your community.

 The searches never stop, because we never stop.

-Whether it’s time for your adolescent to transition to adulthood or you are committed to finding an adaptable skating program, parents are out there researching and gathering information.
+Whether it’s time for your adolescent to transition to adulthood or you are committed to finding an adaptive sports program, parents are out there researching and gathering information.
 When it comes to our children, we are determined and we persevere.
 If we’re lucky, our village grows as we do and we have people to lean on when we need it.
 New stages bring new questions and new confidence.